 For teaching certification requirements and learning objectives go to ”Education -Teaching Certification ”.

-All candidates for the Bachelor of Arts degree in art education must complete the Liberal Arts Curriculum requirements, capstone assessment requirement, and the required major courses.
-This degree prepares the student for a teaching certificate for kindergarten through twelfth grade.
+All candidates for the Bachelor of Arts degree in elementary education (pre K to grade 4) with special education (pre K to grade 12) must complete the Liberal Arts Curriculum requirements, the capstone assessment requirement, and the required courses for the major.
+Required Clearances.